-Intro to the British Health System
+Intro to the U.K. Health System

-You may be aware that the British health system does not have a very good reputation in the U.S. The system is actually very good; however, it operates under a different set of assumptions from the U.S. health system.
-U.S. students and their parents need to be aware of some of the major differences between the U.S. and British health systems.
+You may be aware that the U.K.health system does not have a very good reputation in the U.S. media.
+The system is actually very good; however, it operates under a different set of assumptions from the U.S. health system.
+U.S. students and their parents need to be aware of some of the major differences between the U.S. and U.K. health systems.

-1) The British system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
-People in the traditional university age range are expected to be low users of the health system except in the case of accidents or serious illness.
+- 1) The U.K. system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
+People in the traditional university age range are expected to be low users of the health system except in the case of accidents or serious illness. - 2) In the U.K., medical professionals do not consider a common cold/sore throat to require medical attention.
+Being sick with a cold for three or four days is considered normal and of no major concern in a person of college age.

-- 2) In Britain, medical professionals do not consider a common cold/sore throat to require medical attention.
-Being sick with a cold for three or four days is considered normal and of no major concern in a person of college age. - 3) Antibiotics are rarely prescribed in Britain.
-British doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
+Doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
+Antibiotics rendering the antibiotics useless.
 Antibiotics are therefore used to treat severe illness.
 If you use antibiotics regularly, you may wish to bring them with you.